Vassilopita is a traditional Greek cake or bread with a coin inside, named after St. Basil, which is made for New Year’s Day.

 It is a tradition on New Year’s Eve for the children to go from house to house and sing Greek New Year’s Carols, called “Kalanta”.

 - ½ cup of almonds blanched, toasted and ground

 - 5 eggs, separated

 - 1/3 cup brandy

-- Preheat oven and roast almonds.
+- Preheat oven and toast almonds for about 15 minutes.

 - Beat egg whites into meringue.
-In a bowl, mix flour, ground almonds and orange zest.

 - Beat butter with sugar until smooth.